I participated in GCP's Big Data and Machine Learning training "CPB100"

 Oh, GCP is often compared to AWS, but the following part made me think, "I see!"

-provides them to users as GCP services."
+those products to users as GCP services

 For example, MapReduce, developed by Google, has evolved into Dremel and has been released as GCP's "BigQuery," and MapReduce is now available as open source under the name Hadoop